 Note: This document contains side effect information about hydroxocobalamin.
-Some of the dosage forms listed on this page may not apply to the brand name Hydroxy-Cobal.
+Some dosage forms listed on this page may not apply to the brand name Hydroxy-Cobal.

 Applies to hydroxocobalamin: intravenous powder for solution.

 Along with its needed effects, hydroxocobalamin (the active ingredient contained in Hydroxy-Cobal) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blurred vision

 - pounding in the ears

 - slow or fast heartbeat

 - Bloating or swelling of the face, arms, hands, lower legs, or feet